-3.B.
-Policies and Regulations
+B. Policies and Regulations

-3.B.1.
-Universally Applicable Policies and Regulations
+1. Universally Applicable Policies and Regulations

 1. The following regulations describe the requirements for all shoreline uses and modifications in all shoreline environment designations.
-2. Within shoreline jurisdiction, the purpose of a shoreline variance permit is strictly limited to granting relief from specific bulk, dimensional or performance standards set forth in the SMP where there are extraordinary circumstances relating to the physical character or configuration of property such that the strict implementation of the SMP will impose unnecessary hardships on the applicant or thwart the policies set forth in RCW 90.58.020.
-Specifically, LSMC 14.16C.115 shall not apply to standards set forth in the SMP.
+2. Within shoreline jurisdiction, the purpose of a variance permit is strictly limited to granting relief from specific bulk, dimensional or performance standards set forth in the SMP where there are extraordinary circumstances relating to the physical character or configuration of property such that the strict implementation of the SMP will impose unnecessary hardships on the applicant or thwart the policies set forth in RCW 90.58.020.
+Specifically, LSMC14.16C.115 shall not apply.
 Variance procedures and criteria have been established in this SMP, Chapter 7 Section E and in Washington Administrative Code (WAC) 173-27-200 and 173-27-170, respectively.